rogerpueyo/docker-guificompose/README.md

 docker-compose up
 ```

-The docker-compose command automates the download and installation of the guifi.net website development environment.
+The docker-compose command automates the download and installation of the ***guifi·net*** website development environment.
 You can check the output messages that log the different steps performed.
 The installation will be finished once you see:

 ```
 Guifi.net dev page successfully installed in Docker image!
 ```

 After that you can head to:
-- guifi.net website: http://localhost:8080 with `user: webmestre` and `password: guifi`
+- Guifi.net website: http://localhost:8080 with `user: webmestre` and `password: guifi`
-- phpmyadmin (database visualization): http://localhost:8000 with `user: root` and `password: admin`
+- phpMyAdmin (database visualization): http://localhost:8000 with `user: root` and `password: admin`

 User `webmestre` has the Drupal user ID #1.
 It is mandatory to employ this user to test migrations to newer Drupal versions.